dylanfrankcom/EDMC-Steamshot/README.md

 # Installation

-Download the [latest release], open the archive (zip) and extract the folder to your EDMC plugin folder.
+Download the [latest release](https://github.com/dylanfrankcom/EDMC-Steamshot/releases/latest), open the archive (zip) and extract the folder to your EDMC plugin folder.

 Rename the folder to EDMC-Steamshot